memorydump85/local-homography/README.md

 8. Monte-carlo sample from undistortion model       > (mc_urcorrs1.json)
 9. Augmented camera calibration                     > (calib_augmented.json)
 10. Calibration convergence comparison              > (calib_convergence.json)

-Datasets used in the research publication are checked into the repository as datasets.tar.gz